 The Large Black pig is native to Cornwall, Devon, and Somerset in southwestern England.
-Originally known as the Lop Eared Black, the breed was selected for large size and efficiency of production on pasture and other forages.
-The Large Black gained popularity rapidly during the latter half of the 1800s and was one of the most numerous English pig breeds in 1900.
-A breed association was formed in 1898.
+It is thought that they were developed from Chinese breeds that were brought to England in the late 1800s.
+Originally known as the Lop-Eared Black, the breed was selected for large size and efficiency of production on pasture and other forages.
+Their name was eventually changed to Large Black; they gained popularity rapidly during the latter half of the 1800s and were one of the most numerous English pig breeds in 1900.
+A Large Black Pig breed association was formed in England in 1898.

-The Large Black was used in small-scale productions of both pork and bacon.
-It was also valued for commercial crossing, primarily with the Large White, known as Yorkshire in the United States.
+The Large Black was used for small-scale production of both pork and bacon.
+It was also valued for commercial crossing, primarily with the Large White (known as Yorkshire in the US).
 This cross yielded great hybrid vigor and was well regarded commercially.

-Because of the increased interest in pasture-raised pork by consumers, Large Black hogs are being recognized as a great choice in pastured management systems.
+Because of the increased consumer interest in pasture-raised pork, Large Black hogs are being recognized as a great option for pastured management systems.
 According to the Large Black Pig Breeders Club in the UK, the number of breeders rose from 114 in 2004 to 144 in 2007.
 In the U.S. there are approximately 300 breeding Large Black hogs as of 2008.

 Did you know: